aziz-usenov1/Term-2/README.md

 ![hypothesis3](https://github.com/user-attachments/assets/522c41ef-1549-4a2d-be9e-d19667aa5e8a)

-_Conclusion_: The analysis reveals that LinkedIn consistently reports higher average hourly wages compared to the BLS across the selected industries.
+_Conclusion_: The table reveals that LinkedIn consistently reports higher average hourly wages compared to the BLS across the selected industries.
 This supports the hypothesis that LinkedIn data focuses on specialized and professional roles, which command higher wages.
 Industries such as Professional and Business Services and General Manufacturing show significant differences, indicating a disparity between LinkedIn's professional-oriented dataset and the broader scope of the BLS.
 These findings emphasize the importance of considering data sources' scope when analyzing wage trends.

 <p align="right">(<a href="#readme-top">🔝 back to top</a>)</p>